 This Emergency Action Plan applies to all County departments located within the Courthouse - Justice Hall complex and Library Headquarters building and covers all County, State and City employees and the public on these premises at the time of an emergency.
 (Other County locations will supplement this plan with information specific to that location and workgroup.)
-Examples of emergencies that employees may reasonably expect in the workplace are: fire, earthquake, bomb threat, toxic contamination, extreme weather situation, etc. Responsibilities are assigned to Building Facility Director, Risk Manager, department heads, supervisors and employees.
+Examples of emergencies that employees may reasonably expect in the workplace are: fire, earthquake, bomb threat, active shooter, toxic contamination, extreme weather situation, etc. Responsibilities are assigned to Building Facility Director, Risk Manager, department heads, supervisors and employees.
 All employees will be trained in the requirements of this emergency plan.
 The Plan will be reviewed annually and resulting changes and responsibilities will be discussed with managers and employees.
 A copy of the plan will be maintained in each department.
 A copy of the Plan may also be obtained from the Risk Manager or Safety Manager, Human Resources Department.
-An emergency evacuation drill will be conducted annually.
+An emergency evacuation drill will be conducted, at a minimum, semi-annually.

 Building Facility Director.
 The Building Facility Director has primary responsibility for ensuring the physical elements of the emergency plan are current and in proper operational condition, i.e., evacuation route design and posting, exit signs, alarm system(s), and maintaining critical plant operations during an emergency.
 The director establishes and maintains procedures for facility department employee assignments.

 Building Facility Employees.
 Facility department employees are the primary contacts for responding emergency services units.
 Employees will remain in the facility to care for assigned critical plant operations until evacuation becomes necessary.
-Facility department employees are responsible for giving “all clear” signals when building is safe to reenter.
+Facility department employees are responsible for giving “all clear” signals when building is safe to re-enter.

 Risk Manager.
 The Risk Manager has responsibility for the written plan and assignment of responsibilities and is the contact for information or explanation of duties.
 The Risk Manager assists department managers with employee training and development of other County location evacuation plans.

 Employees.
 Employees have the responsibility to familiarize themselves with evacuation procedures, exit routes from the building, assembly locations and locations of fire alarm pull stations and fire extinguishers.
-Employees chosen as emergency action leaders have responsibility to perform special duties during an evacuation as outlined in this Plan.
+Employees chosen as building emergency action leaders have responsibility to perform special duties during an evacuation as outlined in this Plan.

-NOTE: Every day, each employee should make a cursory, security check of their work area to detect anything out of the ordinary, such as unusual objects or packages.
+NOTE: Every day, each employee should make a cursory, security check of their work area to notice anything out of the ordinary, such as unusual objects or packages.
 If an unusual object(s) or package(s) is found, DO NOT TOUCH IT!
 Call 9-1-1 immediately and describe the object and location; leave the area.
 See section 1.C. below for further instructions.

 A. Reporting Non-bomb Threat Emergencies